h1467792822/docs/Proposal.md

 # Proposal

-An optimization option is added to allow users to generate shorter symbol names for dylib.
+Added an optimization option that allows users to replace full symbol mangling names based on hash digests, greatly reducing the length of symbol names in dylib.
 At the expense of commissioning capabilities such as readability of symbol names, this option eliminates the space bottleneck encountered by using Rust to replace existing C/C++ functional modules in resource-constrained scenarios.

 # Motivation